andrelandgraf/andrelandgraf/contents/articles/2022-05-29_remix-markdown-setup-with-syntax-highlighting.md

 };
 ```

 Since we have full control over the markup of our code block component, we can add custom features such as copy-to-clipboard buttons and custom styling to it!
-To style the code block content, we can select a CSS file from the[prism-react-renderer repository](https://github.com/themarcba/prism-themes/tree/master/themes) and [import it into our Remix route](https://remix.run/docs/en/v1/guides/styling#styling):
+To style the code block content, we can select a CSS file from the [prism-react-renderer repository](https://github.com/themarcba/prism-themes/tree/master/themes) and [import it into our Remix route](https://remix.run/docs/en/v1/guides/styling#styling):

 ```tsx
 import stylesUrl from '~/styles/code.css';